rr-learning/disentanglement_dataset/README.md

 ## MPI3D Disentanglement datasets

+MPI3D datasets have been introduced to benchmark representations learning algorithms across simulated and real-world environments.
+The first transfer learning results of unsupervised disentangled representations are presented in our [NeurIPS 2019 paper.](https://arxiv.org/abs/1906.03292)
-Checkout the updated version of the arXiv draft to learn about the dataset in more detail https://arxiv.org/abs/1906.03292 If you use this dataset then kindly cite us.
+This dataset is also used in the [NeurIPS Disentanglement Challenge.](http://www.disentanglement-challenge.com) If you use this dataset in your work then kindly cite us.
 ```
 @article{gondal2019transfer,
   title={On the Transfer of Inductive Bias from Simulation to the Real World: a New Disentanglement Dataset},